MyDataAustria/application/Application.md

 ## Additional information
-*Coordinator / contact person for MyData Austria Hub:* name@email
+- Coordinator / contact person for MyData Austria Hub:* info@mydatahub.at
-*Initiative name:* MyData Austria Hub
+- Initiative name:* MyDataHub Austria (myDataHub.at)

 Comments:
 * from the response of our initial contact with MyData to found MyData Austria Hub: